In the next paragraphs, you will be reading about 30 detailed tattoo statistics for 2023.

 8. 40% of People Choose Their Forearm for Tattoo Placement.

-The forearm is where most people prefer to get a tattoo, according to tattoo statistics.
+The forearm is where most people prefer to get a tattoo, according to the statistics.

 Another 39% choose the back; 24% choose their hand or wrist; 33% choose their upper arms; 28% choose their shoulders; 23% want a tattoo on their lower leg, and 22% choose their ankle or foot for tattoo placement.